Working to reduce

 Food insecurity is a crisis:

-See the source - Food insecurity is rising among children.
-Nearly 1 in 3 children in Canada live in a home that is food-insecure.
+• ood insecurity is rising among children.
+More than 1 in 4 children in Canada live in a home that is food insecure.

-See the source - Black & Indigenous households have a rate of food insecurity that is 2-3 times higher than the national average.
+• Black & Indigenous families have a rate of food insecurity that is double the national average.

-See the source - Poverty has declined while food insecurity has been increasing.
-Eight in 10 food insecure families are living above Canada’s official poverty line, indicating that food insecurity is influenced by various factors including the stability of income, assets and debt, access to family and social supports, and the cost of living.
+• Poverty has remained steady while food insecurity has increased.
+As of 2022, eight in 10 food insecure families were living above Canada’s official poverty line, indicating that food insecurity is influenced by various factors including the stability of income, assets and debt, access to family and social supports, and the cost of living.

 See the source